karengut97/School_District_Analysis/README.md

 * Scores by school type

 ## Resources
-The following resources were used to analyize the results:
+The following resources were used to analyze the results:
 * Data Sources: PyCitySchools_Challenge_starter_code.ipynb
 * Original analysis: PyCitySchools.ipynb